OpenSILEX/community-dev/docs/webService.md

 ![rdf-resource-definition-dto](img/rdfResourceDefinitionDTO.png)

 ### Property DAO
-To manipulate the properties extracted from a semantic triplestore, we use the PropertyDAOSesame class.
+To manipulate the properties extracted from a semantic triplestore, we use the PropertyDAO class.

 ## How to create new services ?
 You can base your new service on the Provenance and Radiometric Target services.